Garnes receives Coretta Scott King-Virginia Hamilton Award for Lifetime Achievement

 "We provided opportunities for in-person interactions with both local and nationally recognized authors," said Garnes.
 "During its operation, Aunt Lil's Reading Room hosted several authors in Atlanta, including Sharon Draper, Brian Collier, and Patricia McKissack."

-Garnes was a member of the Carnegie Scholars, a group of thirty minority students who were recruited in the early 1970s to attend the Graduate School of Library and Information Sciences (now the iSchool) at the University of Illinois.
-As an MSLIS student, she researched Black children's literature and wrote a paper referencing Charlemae Rollins' work, We Build Together: A Guide to Negro Life and Literature for Elementary and High School Use
+Garnes was a member of the Carnegie Scholars, a group of thirty minority students who were recruited in the early 1970s to attend the Graduate School of Library and Information Science (now the iSchool) at the University of Illinois.
+As an MSLIS student, she researched Black children's literature and wrote a paper referencing Charlemae Rollins' work, We Build Together: A Reader's Guide to Negro Life and Literature for Elementary and High School Use

 "My research highlighted the contributions of Augusta Baker and Effie Lee Morris to this bibliography, emphasizing the need for more accurate depictions of African Americans in children's literature.
 This inquiry sparked a passion that ignited my interest in the field and set the course for my career journey," she said.